|Publication Type||Journal Article|

-|Authors||Tada, H, Shiffman, D, Smith, JG, Sjögren, M, Lubitz, SA, Ellinor, PT, Louie, JZ, Catanese, JJ, Engström, G, Devlin, JJ, Kathiresan, S, Melander, O|
+|Authors||Tada, H, Shiffman, D, J Smith, G, Sjögren, M, Lubitz, SA, Ellinor, PT, Louie, JZ, Catanese, JJ, Engström, G, Devlin, JJ, Kathiresan, S, Melander, O|

-Atrial fibrillation (AF) is prevalent and there is a clinical need for biomarkers to identify individuals at higher risk for AF.
+BACKGROUND AND PURPOSE: Atrial fibrillation (AF) is prevalent and there is a clinical need for biomarkers to identify individuals at higher risk for AF.
 Fixed throughout a life course and assayable early in life, genetic biomarkers may meet this need.
 Here, we investigate whether multiple single nucleotide polymorphisms together as an AF genetic risk score (AF-GRS) can improve prediction of one's risk for AF.

 METHODS: In 27 471 participants of the Malmö Diet and Cancer Study, a prospective, community-based cohort, we used Cox models that adjusted for established AF risk factors to assess the association of AF-GRS with incident AF and ischemic stroke.
 Median follow-up was 14.4 years for incident AF and 14.5 years for ischemic stroke.
 The AF-GRS comprised 12 single nucleotide polymorphisms that had been previously shown to be associated with AF at genome-wide significance.